Akkala Sámi

 Akkala Sámi was noted as extinct in the 2010 UNESCO Atlas of the World's Languages in Danger.
 Previously, it had been considered the most endangered Eastern Sámi language.
 On December 29, 2003, Maria Sergina – the last fluent native speaker of Akkala Sámi – died.
 However, as of 2011 there were at least two people, both aged 70, with some knowledge of Akkala Sámi.
-Remaining ethnic Akkala Sámi live in the village Yona.
+Remaining ethnic Akkala Sámi live in the village Yona, where there is a cultural office.